takanori88/wwa2project/src/data/philosophy.md

 ## “Respect”
 isn’t what you say when you need someone
 —it’s how you treat them when you think you don’t.

+## Vision vs. Reality

+“Don’t tell me about your vision, if you treat your own company like a rental server.”

+> A vision without structure is just a speech.
+> A company without roots is just a shell.
+> And if the shell changes every fiscal year,
+> what are we even building?

+Sometimes, people don’t want to lead — they just want admin access.